ghellriegel/Gateway_Services-Customer-and-Account/Customer Services Suite/Account API/README.md

 #### Release version 1.0

-## About the service
+## About the Account API service

+Inland Revenue has a suite of digital services available for consumption by our service providers that supports efficient, electronic business interactions with Inland Revenue.
-The Account API described in this build pack document provides a mechanism for external partners to retrieve account data reported to Inland Revenue.
+The Account Service API described in this build pack document provides current customer information as held by Inland Revenue.

 >**NOTE:** The Account API Service is only available to Digital Service Providers who use X.509 Digital Certificate used for Mutual TLS on port 4046 and requires OAuth2 or JWT token.